Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK: Methodology

 As we only consider data models in the exponential family, $\ln{[\vec{Z} \mid \vec{\mu}_Z, \psi]}$ may be written as

 where $a(\cdot)$, $b(\cdot)$, and $c(\cdot, \cdot)$ are deterministic functions specific to the chosen exponential family member, and $\lambda(\cdot)$ is the canonical parameter.

-The model employed by \pkg{FRK} v2 can be summarised as follows.
+The model employed by \pkg{FRK}~v2 can be summarised as follows.

 where $\vec{V}$ is a known, positive-definite diagonal matrix which, in the absence of problem specific fine-scale information, can simply be set to $\vec{I}$, and $\sigma^2_\xi$ is either unknown and estimated, or provided by the user.
-In a spatio-temporal setting, a more complex model for $\vec{\xi}$ is allowed; see Section \ref{sec:spatio-temporal}.
-Note that \pkg{FRK} v2 is backwards compatible, since an identity link function and a Gaussian data model in (\ref{eqn:new_model_Z}) yields the model used in \pkg{FRK} v1; then $\psi$ is simply the measurement-error variance $\sigma^2_\epsilon$ in $Z_j \mid \mu_{Z_j}, \sigma^2_\epsilon \sim \Gau(\mu_{Z_j}, \sigma^2_\epsilon)$.
+In a spatio-temporal setting, a more complex model for $\vec{\xi}$ is allowed; see Section~\ref{sec:spatio-temporal}.
+Note that \pkg{FRK}~v2 is backwards compatible, since an identity link function and a Gaussian data model in (\ref{eqn:new_model_Z}) yields the model used in \pkg{FRK}~v1.